 Law.
 Colthart has his hand to his face.
 Smiling beside him and also

 with 4 rings on his arm is Paymaster Captain Monk who went down with

-the ship.
-Immediately behind Captain Colthart the smilling thin-faced
+was RNR, the "Wavey Navy", so it can't be him] Immediately behind Captain Colthart the

 officer is Surgeon Lt Steve Hetherington.